mkg20001/pkg-natives/README.md

 ```

 # Limitations
- - Linux only (mac maybe?)
+ - Only current node version & os

- - Only current node version
+ This is due to the fact that otherwise the natives for the other version/os would have to be downloaded/built

- - Buggy
+ This is a goal that may be achived later but not now